probeldev/niri-float-sticky/README.md

 # Niri Float Sticky

-Utility for automatically converting floating windows to tiled mode in [niri](https://github.com/YaLTeR/niri) (Wayland compositor)
+This utility is designed to automatically move floating windows to the active workspace in the [niri](https://github.com/YaLTeR/niri) Wayland compositor.

 ## Installation